Biologically-plausible backpropagation through arbitrary timespans via local neuromodulators: Results

-\begin{proof} Proof is in Appendix~\ref{scn:proofs}. \end{proof} Note that the uncorrelatedness assumption above is relatively mild because any single connection strength is typically a very poor predictor of network activity, especially as the network size grows.
+Note that the uncorrelatedness assumption above is relatively mild because any single connection strength is typically a very poor predictor of network activity, especially as the network size grows.
 Note also that gradient update can introduce a drift in residual weights, requiring a similar drift in cell-type averages for the strict inequality to be applicable over multiple update steps.